zubinchopra/portaldocs/portal-sdk/templates/portalfx-testing-ui-test-cases.md

 The Portal provides options for side-loading an extension for testing.
 To side-load an  extension on a `localhost` you can set a query string.
 To side-load a deployed extension, you can set the appropriate query strings and execute the `registerTestExtension` function.
 For more information, see [top-extensions-sideloading.md](top-extensions-sideloading.md).

-{"gitdown": "include-section", "file": "../samples/SampleCSTestsFiles/NavigateToPortalTest.cs", "section": "config#sideLoadingExtension"}
+gitdown": "include-section", "file": "../samples/SampleCSTestsFiles/NavigateToPortalTest.cs", "section": "config#sideLoadingExtension"}

 Remember to dispose the `WebDriver` to cleanup, as in the following example.

-{"gitdown": "include-section", "file": "../samples/SampleCSTestsFiles/NavigateToPortalTest.cs", "section": "config#dispose"}
+gitdown": "include-section", "file": "../samples/SampleCSTestsFiles/NavigateToPortalTest.cs", "section": "config#dispose"}

 ### Managing authentication credentials (unsupported)